Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Baxter has 12 active public transport stops operating within its boundaries, all of which are bus stops.
-These stops are served by four distinct routes that collectively facilitate 456 weekly passenger trips.
-The accessibility of these transport services is considered good, with residents typically residing 226 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outward.
-The car remains the primary mode of transportation, used by 94% of residents.
-On average, there are 1.5 vehicles per dwelling, exceeding the regional average.
+These stops are served by four different routes that collectively facilitate 456 weekly passenger trips.
+The accessibility of these transport services is rated as good, with residents typically residing 226 meters away from the nearest stop.
+As a predominantly residential area, most Baxter residents commute outside the neighborhood.
+Cars remain the primary mode of transportation, used by 94% of residents.
+On average, there are 1.5 vehicles per dwelling in Baxter, which is higher than the regional average.

-According to the 2021 Census, 14.8% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency averages 65 trips per day across all routes, translating to approximately 38 weekly trips per individual stop.
+According to the 2021 Census, 14.8% of Baxter residents work from home, a figure that may have been influenced by COVID-19 conditions.
+The service frequency across all routes averages 65 trips per day, translating to approximately 38 weekly trips per individual stop.

 Frequently Asked Questions - Transport